ionenwks/iwdevtools/README.rst

 Tries to find issues based on information provided by VDB (/var/db/pkg).
-Currently this compares RDEPEND and DT_NEEDED (i.e. from ``scanelf -n``) for missing missing dependencies, looks for missing binding operators or unspecified slots, then suggest changes with a diff style output.
+Currently this compares RDEPEND and DT_NEEDED (i.e. from ``scanelf -n``) for missing dependencies, binding operators, and unspecified slots, then suggest changes with a diff style output.

 Exclusions can be set using config files or command line, either global or per packages if something is known to be right or irrelevant.